hyperledger-cacti/cacti/core/identity-management/iin-agent/README.md

 Discovery is not implemented yet, so DNS details are added during bootstrapping.
 A sample `dnsconfig.json` looks like this:
 ```
 {
-    "securityDomainName": {
+    "<securityDomainName>": {
-        "iin-agent1-name": {
+        "<iin-agent1-name>": {
-            "endpoint": "hostname:port",
+            "endpoint": "<hostname:port>",
-            "tls": false,
+            "tls": <true/false>,
-            "tlsCACertPath": ""
+            "tlsCACertPath": "<cacert-path-or-empty-string>"
         },
-        "iin-agent2-name": {
+        "<iin-agent2-name>": {
-            "endpoint": "hostname:port",
+            "endpoint": "<hostname:port>",
-            "tls": true,
+            "tls": <true/false>,
-            "tlsCACertPath": "<cacert-path>"
+            "tlsCACertPath": "<cacert-path-or-empty-string>"
         }
     }
 }
 ```
 For each security domain, there's a JSON object which contains elements with key as iin-agent's name, which can be Org MSP Id for Fabric, or Node Id for Corda, and value as another JSON object.
-This value contains `endpoint` for the iin-agent, boolean `tls` which is true if tls is enabled for that iin-agent, and `tlsCACertPath` which specified the path to file containing tls CA certs, keep it empty string if not known.
+This value contains `endpoint` for the iin-agent, boolean `tls` which is true if TLS is enabled for that iin-agent, and `tlsCACertPath` which specifies the path to file containing TLS CA certs, keep it empty string if not known.

+## Running the IIN Agent

+Run `npm run dev` to start the agent in your terminal. (_Note_: we will support a containerized IIN agent in the future.)

+---